CartoDB/documentation/app/content/analytics-toolbox-redshift/guides/running-queries-from-builder.md

 <img src="/img/rs-analytics-toolbox/guides/layer_choose_redshift_connection.png" alt="Choosing a connection" style="width:100%">
 </div>

-2. Select the second tab _Custom Query (SQL)_ and pick the Snowflake connection that you will use to run the query.
+2. Select the second tab _Custom Query (SQL)_ and pick the Redshift connection that you will use to run the query.
 Please make sure this connection has access to the Analytics Toolbox database.

 <div style="text-align:center" >
 <img src="/img/rs-analytics-toolbox/guides/builder_custom_query_option_rs.png" alt="Picking a connection to run a custom query" style="width:100%">